justme99/juju/opendj/README.md

 # Usage

-To be able to install OpenAM you have to accept the license term as outlined in the license file.
+To be able to install OpenDJ you have to accept the license term as outlined in the license file.
 You can either accept the license terms on the commmand line or by the checkboc in the Juju-gui.

 In addition you have to set a "private" admin password for your deployment, either on the command or in th Juju-gui.